 Once the pop tarts are prepped and beautified, make sure you poke holes to allow in steam.
 This creates a warm and moist inside.
 I simply use a large toothpick to make the holes.

 And voilà!
 Look at those golden Thanksgiving leftover pop tarts!
 The ultimate indulgence, and the perfect lunch or dinner.
-You can check out them out over on my eHow page, or grab the recipe below.
+Grab the recipe below.
 Enjoy!

 How to Make Thanksgiving Leftover Pop Tarts

 - 1 ½ sticks butter cubed and cold

 - ¼ cup shortening cold